-Whitley Memorial CE First School's behaviour policy embodies values such as respect, fairness and social inclusion.
-Whitley Memorial also promotes equality in all its forms and is committed to improving positive outcomes for all students.
+As a church school, Whitley Memorial CE School's behaviour policy embodies its distinct Christian vision, ethos and aims.
+Whitley Memorial promotes equality in all its forms and is committed to improving positive outcomes for all students.
 The 'Statement of Principles' is committed to eliminating all forms of discrimination, harassment and bullying and to promote the welfare of students and good relations across the school community.
 Vulnerable students, including looked after children, students with SEN, physical or mental health needs, will receive support according to their individual need.

-Whitley Memorial School will record breaches of the Code of Conduct including bullying and racist incidents.
-Parents/carers and Governors will be informed of such incidents and the action taken to deal with them.
+Whitley Memorial School will record and report, where necessary, incidents of bullying and racist behaviour.
+The appropriate parents/carers and Governors will be informed of such incidents and the action taken to deal with them.
 Governing Bodies will inform local education authorities annually of the pattern and frequency of any incidents.
 These principles will underpin our Anti-Bullying Policy and our daily practices to implement the policy, incorporating rules, rewards, sanctions and behaviour management strategies.